-The Historical Archaeology of Buffalo Soldiers at Fort Davis, Texas, 1869-1875 LAURIE A. WILKIE \$65.00 Hardcover 978-0-8263-6299-5 "Wilkie's study of the Buffalo soldiers and military life at Fort Davis is bold and innovative." -Maria Franklin, contributor to Unlocking the Past
+The Historical Archaeology of Buffalo Soldiers at Fort Davis, Texas, 1869-1875 LAURIE A. WILKIE \$65.00 Hardcover 978-0-8263-6299-5 "Wilkie's study of the Buffalo

+soldiers and military life at Fort Davis is bold and innovative." -Maria Franklin, contributor to Unlocking the Past

 Visit unmpress.com to explore more titles!

 UNIVERSITY OF TEXAS PRESS

-Selling Black Brazil

-Teaching Black History to White People By LEONARD N. MOORE
+Teaching Black History to White People

+BY LEONARD N. MOORE

+Roller Derby

-Roller Derby The History of an American Sport BY MICHELLA M. MARINO
+The History of an American Sport BY MICHELLA M. MARINO

-The Sports Revolution How Texas Changed the Culture of American Athletics BY FRANK ANDRE GURIDY
+The Sports Revolution

+How Texas Changed the Culture of American Athletics BY FRANK ANDRE GURIDY

-The Myth of the Amateur A History of College Athletic Scholarships BY RONALD A. SMITH
+The Myth of the Amateur

+A History of College Athletic Scholarships BY RONALD A. SMITH

 The Egyptian Labor Corps

-Race, Space, and Place in the First World War BY KYLE J. ANDERSON
+Race, Space, and Place in the First World War

+BY KYLE J. ANDERSON

 Reverberations of Racial Violence

-Critical Reflections on the History of the Border Edited by Sonia Hernández and John Morán González
+Critical Reflections on the History of the Border

+EDITED BY SONIA HERNÁNDEZ AND JOHN MORÁN GONZÁLEZ

+Chicanx Utopias

+$Pop\ Culture\ and\ the\ Politics\ of\ the$ Possible

+LUIS ALVAREZ

-Chicanx Utopias Pop Culture and the Politics of the Possible LUIS ALVAREZ Civil Rights in Black and Brown Histories of Resistance and Struggle in Texas EDITED BY MAX KROCHMAL AND
+Civil Rights in Black and

+Histories of Resistance and Struggle in Texas

+EDITED BY MAX KROCHMAL AND J. TODD MOYE

 The Mexican American Experience in Texas

 Citizenship, Segregation, and the Struggle for Equality BY MARTHA MENCHACA

 Agent of Change

-Adela Sloss-Vento, Mexican American Civil Rights Activist and Texas Feminist BY CYNTHIA E. OROZCO
+Adela Sloss-Vento, Mexican American Civil Rights Activist and Texas Feminist

+BY CYNTHIA E. OROZCO

-Lone Star Vistas Travel Writing on Texas, 1821 - 1861
+Lone Star Vistas

+Travel Writing on Texas, 1821 - 1861 BY ASTRID HAAS

-BY ASTRID HAAS Roots of Resistance A Story of Gender, Race, and Labor on the North Coast of Honduras BY SUYAPA G. PORTILLO VILLEDA
+Roots of Resistance

+A Story of Gender, Race, and Labor on the North Coast of Honduras BY SUYAPA G. PORTILLO VILLEDA

+Banana Cultures

+Agriculture, Consumption, and

+Environmental Change in Honduras

+and the United States

+REVISED AND UPDATED EDITION

-Banana Cultures Agriculture, Consumption, and Environmental Change in Honduras and the United States REVISED AND UPDATED EDITION BY JOHN SOLURI
+REVISED AND UPDATED EDITION

+BY JOHN SOLURI

 Selling Black Brazil

-Race, Nation, and Visual Culture in Salvador, Bahia BY ANADELIA A. ROMO
+$Race, Nation, and \it Visual \it Culture in \it Salvador, Bahia$

+BY ANADELIA A. ROMO

 Building Antebellum New Orleans

-Free People of Color and Their Influence BY TARA A. DUDLEY
+Free People of Color and Their Influence

+BY TARA A. DUDLEY

 Land without Masters

-Agrarian Reform and Political Change under Peru's Military Government BY ANNA CANT
+Agrarian Reform and Political Change under Peru's Military Government

+BY ANNA CANT

 Electrifying Mexico

-Technology and the Transformation of a Modern City ву DIANA J. MONTAÑO
+Technology and the Transformation of a Modern City

+BY DIANA J. MONTAÑO

 JOURNALS

 Journal of the History of Sexuality

 ISHITA PANDE, NICHOLAS L. SYRETT, EDITORS

-US Latina & Latino Oral History Journal Maggie Rivas-Rodriguez, editor www.utexaspress.com | 800.252.3206 30% off and free shipping with code UTXAHA until February 28, 2022
+US Latina & Latino Oral History Journal

+MAGGIE RIVAS-RODRIGUEZ, EDITOR

-NEW FROM UNIVERSITY OF VIRGINIA PRESS
+Advertising 47(a) NEW FROM UNIVERSITY OF VIRGINIA PRESS